 Multibody Simulink Subsystem with Body Simulink Subsystems

-arrays named after the various block types.
-The structure arrays are
+structure arrays named after the various block types.
+The structure arrays are nested in

 Consider an imported model with a data structure named

-This structure array contains a number of data fields, each corresponding
+structure array contains a number of data fields, each corresponding to a different

-when specified, to ensure the index assignments remain the same.
-See Updating an Existing Data File.
+file, when specified, to ensure the index assignments remain the same.
+See Updating an Existing Data File (Simscape Multibody).